-If you are reading this, there is strong likelihood that next Monday you will be making the LSAC sponsored, law school endorsed, quarterly pilgrimage to one of the many hundreds of testing centers to take the LSAT.
+If you are reading this, there is strong likelihood that soon you will be making the LSAC sponsored, law school endorsed, quarterly pilgrimage to one of the many hundreds of testing centers to take the LSAT.
 If that alone doesn’t sound intimidating, LSAC and USNWR certainly makes it so.
 Bring this, not that.
-Wear this, and not that (did you know that a guy once tried to take the test in a Spider Man suit?)
-The NSA would pretty much not be able to sneak into a test site and, if they did, might melt under the atmospheric pressures that the prominence of USNWR rankings have placed on an LSAT score. *This seems like a big deal and, in some regards, it is. *But, I am here to tell you that you are fine.
+Wear this, not that (did you know that a guy once tried to take the test in a Spider Man suit?).
+LSAC themselves would pretty much not be able to sneak anything into a test site, and if they did, might melt under the atmospheric pressures that the prominence of USNWR rankings have placed on an LSAT score.
+This seems like a big deal and, in some regards, it is.
+But, I am here to tell you that you are fine.
 In fact, I’m not just here to tell you that, I am here to prove it.
 Here’s why:

 (1) Physiologically speaking, this is not a real “stress” but rather a responsibility.